 If you are implementing both the suggestions above, it will go a long way in helping your children to protect themselves online.
 It may not be enough, though.

-To ensure that your children are indeed safe, it is better to be aware of what they’re doing and who do they talk to often.
-You can also review their browsing history regularly or the apps they download and use often.
+To ensure that your children are indeed safe, it is better to be aware of what they’re doing and who they talk to.
+You can also review their browsing history regularly or the apps they download and use the most.
 This can help you guide and educate your children better by explaining why certain sites or apps they visited may not be good and best avoided.